Extremal domains in $\mathbb{S}^2$: Geometric and Analytic methods: Introduction

-The geometric techniques developed here for classifying extremal domains apply to a wide range of functions \( f \).
-However, this method does not suffice for classifying rotational solutions.
-To achieve a stricter classification, additional assumptions on the function \(f\) in \eqref{OEP} are necessary. \begin{theorem} Let $(\Omega, u, f)$, $\Omega \subset \s ^2$, be an analytic solution to \eqref{OEP}.
-Suppose that $\Omega$ is a topological annulus, $\textup{Max}(u) $ contains infinitely many points, and $f$ is a non-negative function depending only on $u$ satisfying the following conditions: \begin{enumerate} \item[(i)] $f(x) \geq f'(x) x $, \, for all $ x \in \mathbb{R}_+^* := (0, +\infty)$, \item[(ii)] $f'(x) \geq 2 $, \, for all $ x \in \mathbb{R}_+^*$, \end{enumerate} Then, $(\Omega, u, f)$ is rotationally symmetric. \end{theorem}
+In Section~\ref{SectGA}, we discuss the hypotheses of Theorem~B in their proper geometric context in detail, clarify the role and necessity of assumptions {\it (i)--(iii)}, and explain how Theorem~B extends to surfaces with more complicated topology.
+We also show how \cite[Theorem~B]{EMa} can be recovered as a particular case of Theorem~B. It is worth stressing that the techniques developed in \cite[Theorem~B]{EMa} are not sufficient to establish Theorem~B in the generality considered here.

-To prove this result, we generalize the method developed in \cite{EMa}, based on \cite{ABM}, to address the specific case of \( f(x) = 2x \).
-In doing so, we affirmatively answer a question posed in \cite[Section 1.5]{ABM} regarding the applicability of their method to more general equations (in the Euclidean case).
-The idea is to define a family of rotationally symmetric solutions to \eqref{OEP} and compare the geometry of the level sets of a general solution to \eqref{OEP} with that of a model solution (see Section \ref{SectAM}).
-In Theorem \ref{theorRigidity}, we generalize the result of Theorem \ref{theoremRot} to include more complex topologies.
+The geometric techniques developed in this paper for classifying extremal domains apply to a wide range of functions \( f \).
+However, this method does not suffice to avoid antopodally symmetric solutions.
+To achieve a stricter classification, additional assumptions on the function \(f\) in \eqref{OEP} are necessary. \begin{quote} {\bf Theorem C:} {\it Let $(\Omega, u)$, $\Omega \subset \s ^2$ a finite domain, be an analytic solution to \eqref{OEP}, where we assume that either $f\equiv 1$ or $f\in\mathcal{C}^{\omega}$ satisfies $f(x)\geq x f'(x)$ and $f'(x)\geq 2$ for all $x>0$.

-The necessity of conditions $(i)$ and $(ii)$ for the function \(f\) will become explicit in the second part of the paper, where we address the proof of Theorem \ref{theoremRot}.
-Condition \((i)\) is crucial to ensure the existence of a two-parameter family \((\Omega_{R,M}, u_{R,M},f)\) of ring-shaped, rotationally symmetric solutions to \eqref{OEP}, with specific control over their derivatives along the boundary of the domains (cf. Section \ref{SectModel}).
-This condition appears necessary for carrying out the comparison arguments, as will become clear in Subsection \ref{sectionTau}.
-The other condition is more technical in nature.
-When comparing a model solution \((\Omega_{R,M}, u_{R,M},f)\) with a general solution \((\Omega, u, f)\) to the Dirichlet associated to the equation appearing in \eqref{OEP}, we will derive estimates for the gradient of \( u \) and the curvature of its level sets, at which point condition \((ii)\) will emerge (cf. Theorem \ref{theor_Gradient}).
+Then, either $\textup{Max}(u)$ contains only finitely many isolated points or the solution $(\Omega ,u)$ is rotationally symmetric.
+In the latter case, $\Omega$ is an annulus. } \end{quote}